 And now, on to what I consider the highlight of our trip - the sunrise shoot on January 11, 2018 at the Mesquite Flat Sand Dunes.

 Again, we awoke up at 5:15am and headed out to the dunes, feeling encouraged that when we walked out of our hotel rooms we were greeted by the sight of stars in the sky.
-This meant we had clear skies, we would then have the soft, low, morning light on the dunes, and we would finally have a good photoshoot - sunrise on the dunes.
+This meant we had clear skies, and we would have the soft, low, morning light on the dunes, and we would finally have a good photo shoot on the dunes.
 Little did we know how good!

 Here are a couple of images below of us walking out in the fog headed to the dunes, as well as setting up our tripods at the dunes when we first arrived and the visibility was very limited.

 I could go on, adding one more, and then one more, but have chosen to give you some highlights of this magnificent morning that we were thrilled to have experienced.
-I decided to develop these images to reflect the soft moody light that we experienced that morning.
-It was a gentle, low filtered light, and highlighted the markings in the sand, that was beautiful to exoerience, see and photograph.
+I decided to do very little development of these images to reflect the soft moody light that we experienced that morning.
+It was a gentle, low filtered light, and highlighted the markings in the sand, that was beautiful to experience, as well as view and photograph.

 You can see all of the images from this photoshoot and the epic conditions that we were given my Mother Nature at my New Works Gallery! https://www.davidjgrenier.com/new-works/